lovlygod/lovlyAPI/README.md

 ## Public server

-Public version of the server is hosted at [https://lovlyapi.onrender.com](https://lovlyapi.onrender.com) (link will be active after deployment)
+Public version of the server is hosted at [https://lovlyapi.onrender.com](https://lovlyapi.onrender.com)

 ## Requirements